mato533/SAP-Cloud-Platform-Jco-Sample/README.md

 HOW-TO-USE
 1. Clone This repository.
-2. Create properties file "jco.properties" under the "WEB-ENF" directory.
+2. Create properties file "jco.properties" under the "WEB-INF" directory.
 3. Deproy this application to your SAP Cloud Platform.